Birth Control and Antibiotics —

 September 7, 2020

-Say you're at urgent care because you're sick and find out you have strep throat, so the doctor gives you a round of antibiotics to clear it.
+Say you're at urgent care because you're sick and find out you have strep throat, so your medical provider gives you a round of antibiotics to clear it.
 While you're happy to be getting treatment for your symptoms, you remember that reading how antibiotics might reduce the efficacy for your birth control—and ask yourself, "what does that mean, exactly?"
 The good news is, that common antibiotics, like amoxicillin, which are used to clear infections won't make your birth control any less effective!
 However, with the laundry list of antibiotics used to treat all the different infections out there—it's common to wonder what antibiotics interfere with birth control?

 What Are Antibiotics?